-Examples of multi-viscosity oils are SAE 5W-30, SAE 10W-30, SAE 15W-40 and SAE 20W-50.
-The number with the "W" designates the oil's properties at low temperatures.
+SAE 20 and SAE 20W are two separate classifications.

+number with the "W" designates the oil's properties at low temperatures.
 The other number characterizes properties at high temperatures.
 For instance, a multi-viscosity or multigrade oil such as 10W-30 meets the 10W criteria when cold and the 30 criteria once hot.
 SAE 10W-30 and SAE 5W-30 are widely used because under all but extremely hot or cold conditions, they are light enough for easy engine cranking at low temperatures and heavy enough to protect at high temperatures.